-California prohibits the following people from purchasing or possessing firearms because of mental health-related issues:
+California prohibits the following people from purchasing or possessing firearms after events related to severe mental health impairments:

 1. Inpatient Treatment: A person who has been admitted to a facility and is receiving inpatient treatment for a mental illness and the attending mental health professional is of the opinion that the patient is a danger to self or others.
 This prohibition applies even if the person has consented to the treatment, although the prohibition ends as soon as the patient is discharged from the facility.1 This prohibition is broader than federal law in that it includes persons voluntarily admitted to a mental facility.